lbeique/How-To-Setup-a-Minecraft-Server/docs/PortForward.md

 # Port Forwarding
 {: .no_toc }

 Now that our Minecraft server is up and running, we need to configure some settings in our network to give other players access to the server.
 This is a very short process, however, there can be a lot of variability in this task because every router is different.
-In this guide, we will cover the steps you will have to take if you are using a Shaw Blue Curve router, but we will also briefly detail the “general” set of steps should take if you have a different router.
+In this guide, we will cover the steps you will have to take if you are using a Shaw Blue Curve router, but we will also briefly detail the “general” set of steps you should take if you have a different router.

 ## Table of contents
 {: .no_toc .text-delta }